 You can do it on foot or take a tourist bus through the city, which will guide you through the must-see places on this Christmas route.

-Visit the museums of the city
+Visit the city's museums

-Check the agenda of each museum and the schedules, which may change for the Christmas season.
+Check the agenda of each museum and schedules, which may change for the Christmas season.
 It will be an ideal plan to explore some of the most important museums in the city such as the Museum of Medicine or the Museum of Musical Instruments, and enjoy their spaces more quietly, compared to other times of the year such as summer, where the tourist influx increases.